IBM/packer-plugin-ibmcloud/README.md

 ***********

 ## Security Groups Rules
-IBM Packer plugin add rules to the Security Group to enable WinRM and SSH communication.
+IBM Packer Plugin - VPC Builder add rules to the Security Group to enable WinRM and SSH communication.

-### Connection to Windows-based VSIs via WinRM
+### - Connection to Windows-based VSIs via WinRM
 + Protocol: TCP, Port range: 5985-5986, Source Type: Any

-### Connection to Linux-based VSIs via SSH
+### - Connection to Linux-based VSIs via SSH
 + Protocol: TCP, Port range: 22-22, Source Type: Any

-## Connection to Windows-based VSI via Microsoft Remote Desktop.
+## Microsoft Remote Desktop
 If you want to connect to a Windows-based VSI via Microsoft Remote Desktop, go to VPC Default Security Group and add these two rules:
 + Protocol: TCP, Port range: 3389-3389, Source Type: Any
 + Protocol: UDP, Port range: 3389-3389, Source Type: Any